kunalkhade/Floyd_Warshall_Parallel_Serial/README.md

 has openMp library which is dedicated to convert serial ”for” loops into parallel.

 # Testing OpenMP Code:
-My approach towards testing: 1) I write down program for sequential floyds algorithm and test with two different input matrix which is given in problem statement.
+1) I write down program for sequential floyds algorithm and test with two different input matrix which is given in problem statement.
 2) Further i add parallel library open-Mp and made node size vari- able so that user can test code with different node sizes.
 I randomized process of input matrix generation which ranges from 0-19 so in total 20 count.
 I have